ArtZeum is a FREE annual interactive children’s arts exhibit happening each summer.

 In 2020, Kern returned to photograph and interview his young subjects.
 As he took the second group of photographs, Kern inquired about what his young subjects had carried forward from their previous experience.
 What were their thoughts, their advice, their dreams and their goals for the future?
 How do they fit in future agricultural America?
 The beautiful new images are juxtaposed with the originals, tapping into the mindset of America’s agricultural youth.

 These events are happening during ArtZeum (please click for details)

 We can schedule a guided tour for your youth, daycare or church group.
-Please contact our Education Department for available dates and times!
+Please contact our Arts & Education Department for available dates and times!

 ArtZeum is designed from the ground-up each year to fit the annual theme.
 This primarily includes staff-designed components, as well as elements provided by other organizations.
 Each activity station is carefully composed to provide experience with different types of arts and arts thought-processes.
 This includes poetry and writing, visual art, and music, as well as engaging children through story-telling, reading, and movement.

 This free community exhibit is funded solely through donation and sponsorship.